bmacedo111/MedGAN/README.md

 ### ZINC15 dataset
 - two subsets of ZINC15 data
-- 1 million random molecules stored in archive folder comptacted in chunks of 100,000
+- 100k random molecules stored in archive folder

 ### 1. MedGAN_WGAN-GP
 - Create a `logs` folder for TensorBoard metrics (one for each model).